turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 A poweruser is going to use Toolbelt to do most everything from the terminal.
 But there are a lot of things you can do in the web interface.
 Let's take a look at several of them including:

 * scaling dyno numbers and size
-* browse and manage addons
+* browse and manage add-ons
 * display the deployment history
 * control who has deployment access
 * change the name, 404, domain names, and ownership